 My second one-woman show, ‘Essex Girl,’ was first scratched at Battersea Arts Centre in February 2018, before previewing as part of Roundhouse’s Last Word festival in June 2018.
 It is currently being performed around the UK.

-At the start of this year, it won Show of the Week during Week 2 at VAULT Festival.
+At the start of 2019, it won Show of the Week at VAULT Festival.
 I then teamed-up with Inn Crowd and have been taking the show around pubs in the East and South East, and have taken it to festivals including Brainchild and Port Eliot.

-Later this year, ‘Essex Girl’ will be touring theatres around the UK.
-I know, babes – I’ve even got to go up north and everything.
-Some of them are on sale already, so check out the tour blog for links and info.
+Later in 2019, ‘Essex Girl’ toured theatres around the UK.
+I know, babes – I’ve even went up north and everything.

 Kirsty is a sixteen-year-old girl growing up in ’00s Brentwood.
 She likes WKD, Elton John, Pie & Mash and Charlie Red body spray.
 She’s on a quest to win Sexy Ricky’s heart and pass her GCSEs.
 She also has a secret to tell you.
 One she can’t tell anyone else.